Ridout & Maybee: History

-While a simple patent practice in Upper Canada, during a time other big names in the IP world were starting out—Smart, Biggar, Fetherstonhaugh, Dennison, and Riches, to name a few—Ridout and Smith are the Patent Agents responsible for the first patent issued post-Confederation in Canada; a minute but defining feature of Ridout name.
-The patent was granted to W. Hamilton for a “Machine for Measuring Liquids”.
+While a simple patent practice in Upper Canada, during a time other big names in the IP world were starting out—Smart, Biggar, Fetherstonhaugh, Dennison, and Riches, to name a few—Ridout and Smith were the Patent Agents responsible for Canada's first post-Confederation patent granted to W. Hamilton for a “Machine for Measuring Liquids”.

 The Evolution of the Ridout Practice

 Smith departed from the firm in 1873, and the firm became Donald C. Ridout & Co.
 The firm at the time was described as “Patent Agents and (strangely) dealers in machinery”, a combination one will not find in today’s IP firms.

 From 1876 to 1880, the name changed with the addition of George Aird, a civil engineer, to Ridout, Aird & Co., and reverted again to Donald C. Ridout & Co upon the departure of Aird in 1880.

 Donald C. Ridout died in 1893, however, Charles H. Riches, a draughtsman at Donald Ridout & Co., purchased the goodwill to the firm and arranged for Donald C. Ridout Jr. to carry on the practice at 22 King Street East in Toronto.

 James Edward Maybee—one of the 3 draughtsmen at Donald Ridout & Co. starting in 1882—formed a partnership with John Gibbs Ridout, brother to Donald Jr., upon the death of Donald Ridout Jr. under the name Ridout & Maybee.

 It was at this time that the two draughtsmen began work on one of the only textbooks available on patents at the time titled “Ridout on Patents”.
 The textbook was later published in 1894 by Rowsell and Hutchison and it was paramount in the growth in popularity of the practice of patent law in Canada.

 Like many strong partnerships, this one is not without its drama.
 History books explain how Maybee did most of the work, while Ridout received the profits.
 Upon John G. Ridout’s death in 1910, Maybee purchased the assets and goodwill of the company from Ridout’s widow and over the following years progressed in both profits and reputation.
 In the early 1930s, Maybee was approached by Lord Marks (of the British firm Marks & Clerk) with an interest in purchasing the business but declined his proposal.

 J. Edward Maybee retired in 1940, leaving his son Gareth to continue the practice after purchasing all of the business’ assets.
 Gareth retired in January 1969 and was elected an honorary member of the Patent and Trademark Institute of Canada.

+Since 2023, Ridout & Maybee has joined Smart & Biggar, Canada’s leading team for intellectual property, and now operates as one firm under the Smart & Biggar brand.